NickleDave/evfuncs/README.md

 ```

 ...and you should be able to reproduce the segmentation of the raw audio
-into syllables and silent periods
+into syllables and silent periods.
 ```Python

 >>> smooth = evfuncs.smooth_data(rawsong, samp_freq)